-Additionally, the bill outlines specific circumstances under which a threat can be classified as a first-degree offense, such as causing the evacuation of property or disrupting activities at schools or churches.
+Additionally, the bill outlines specific circumstances under which a threat can be classified as first-degree, such as causing the evacuation of property or disrupting activities at schools or churches.
 It also includes provisions for threats made in retaliation against individuals involved in judicial or administrative proceedings.
-The bill is designed to enhance public safety by addressing the seriousness of terrorist threats and ensuring appropriate legal consequences for such actions.
+The bill is designed to enhance the legal framework surrounding threats of violence and is expected to result in new or increased local expenditures, although it is exempt from further requirements under Section 111.05 of the Constitution of Alabama of 2022 due to its nature of defining a new crime.
 The act will take effect three months after its passage and approval by the Governor.

 Statutes affected: